West Virginia University: Early 20th century

-The university's outlook at the turn of the 20th century was optimistic, as the school constructed the first library in present-day Stewart Hall in 1902.
+The university's outlook at the turn of the 20th century was optimistic as the school constructed the first library in present-day Stewart Hall in 1902.

 The campus welcomed U.S. President William Howard Taft to the campus for WVU President Thomas Hodges's inauguration in 1911.
-On November 2, 1911, President Taft delivered the address "World Wide Speech", from the front porch of Purinton House.
-However, the University's efforts to attract more qualified educators, increase enrollment, and expand the campus was hindered during a period that saw two World Wars and the Great Depression.
+Taft delivered the address "World Wide Speech" from the front porch of Purinton House on November 2, 1911.
+However, the university's efforts to attract more qualified educators, increase enrollment, and expand the campus was hindered during a period that saw two World Wars and the Great Depression.
 With a heavy military influence in the university, many students left college to join the army during World War I, and the local ROTC was organized in 1916.
 Women's involvement in the war efforts at home led to the creation of Women's Hall dormitory, now Stalnaker Hall, in 1918.

 Despite its wartime struggles, the university established programs in biology, medicine, journalism, pharmacy, and the first mining program in the nation.
 In 1918, Oglebay Hall was built to house the expanded agriculture and forestry programs.
-Additionally, the first dedicated sports facilities were constructed including "The Ark" for basketball in 1918, and the original Mountaineer Field in 1925.
+Additionally, the first dedicated sports facilities were constructed including "The Ark" for basketball in 1918 and the original Mountaineer Field in 1925.
 Stansbury Hall was built in 1928 and included a new basketball arena named "The Fieldhouse" that held 6,000 spectators.
 Elizabeth Moore Hall, the woman's physical education building, was also completed in 1928.
 Men's Hall, the first dormitory built for men on campus, was built in 1935 and was funded in part by the Works Progress Administration.

-The Mountaineer mascot was adopted during the late 1920s, with an unofficial process to select the Mountaineer through 1936.
+The Mountaineer mascot (based on the mountain man) was adopted during the late 1920s, with an unofficial process to select the Mountaineer through 1936.
 An official selection process began naming the mascot annually in 1937, with Boyd "Slim" Arnold becoming the first Mountaineer to wear the buckskin uniform.